gerardmietek/pi_monte_carlo/README.md

 ## How to Use

-1. Open the `pi_estimation.html` file in a browser or see directly in a notebook on github
+Open the `pi_estimation.html` file in a browser or see directly in a notebook on github

+## Simple visualization

 ![me](https://github.com/gerardmietek/pi_monte_carlo/blob/main/pi_estimation.gif)